marionebl/jaketrent-blog/content/post/virtual-box-ubuntu-linux.md

   - "virtualbox"
   - "vm"
 description: As awesome as Linux is, I still have moments where I want something from the Windows world.
 Shy of putting a whole dual-booted partition on my harddrive, I
-keywords: linux, ubuntu, virtualbox, vm
+metaKeywords: linux, ubuntu, virtualbox, vm
 published: true
 ---